18.6km (11.7 miles) Including detour to lunch pub in Sevenoaks Weald: 19.8km (12.3 miles)

 The tea room at National-Trust run Emmetts Garden, 14.7km (9.1 miles) into the walk, is a possible early tea stop or late lunch stop (it serves soup and sandwiches).
 It is open until 5pm from March to October, and until 4pm in November and early December - see www.nationaltrust.org.uk for details

-On the green in the centre of Westerham the Tudor Tea Rooms are open until 5pm daily (in summer at least), while Food for Thought at the east end of the green does cream teas till 5pm Monday to Thursday, 8pm on Friday, and 5.30pm on Saturday and Sunday.
+On the green in the centre of Westerham the Tudor Tea Rooms are open until 5pm daily (in summer at least), while Food for Thought at the east end of the green does cream teas and cakes until 5pm daily.
 Costa Coffee at the west end of the green, is open till 7pm Monday to Friday and 6pm at weekends.
 Close to it is the Grasshopper on the Green pub, and Westerham also has other fine pubs.

 For picnics, the green outside The Windmill in Westerham is pleasant enough, but a diversion off the main walk route.
 If you can wait, there are some fine spots in paragraphs 43 (at the top of the field) 52 and 53 of the walk directions.
 The green at Ide Hill is also very pretty